About CLARA Standards

 CLARA Standards was founded on a simple premise: children's digital safety requires independent voices — people who understand how these platforms actually work, who don't depend on tech industry funding, and who can speak plainly about what's broken and what can fix it.

-CLARA Standards (nonprofit, EIN 41-4174040) and CLARA PBC (public benefit corporation, EIN 41-3927635) are structurally separate entities, incorporated in New Jersey in 2026.
+CLARA Standards (nonprofit, EIN 41-4174040) and CLARA PBC (public benefit corporation, EIN 41-3927635) are structurally separate entities.
+CLARA PBC was incorporated in New Jersey in 2026; CLARA Standards' nonprofit registration in NJ is pending.

 Anneke Buffone, PhD